mytardis/mytardis/docs/apps/publication_forms.rst

  * :py:const:`PUBLICATION_INTRODUCTION` set to an HTML formatted introductory text that is displayed to the user before begins the publication process
+ * the :py:mod:`apps.publication_forms.update_publication_records` task
+   should be added to :py:const:`CELERYBEAT_SCHEDULE` and set to a reasonable interval for embargo processing

 DOI support
 -----------